HFooladi/HFooladi.github.io/_posts/2018-10-31-Review_DL_Drug.md

 ### Molecular fingerprint

-One way to represent a drug in input pipeline of machine learning framework is the molecular fingerprint.
+One way to represent a drug in the input pipeline of the machine learning framework is molecular fingerprint.
 The most prevalent type of fingerprint is a series of binary digits (bits) that represent the presence or absence of particular substructures in the molecule.
-Thus, a drug is described as a vector (array) of zeros and ones.
+Thus, a drug (small compound) is described as a vector (array) of zeros and ones.

 <div class="imgcap">
 <img src="/images/assets/Review_DL_Drug/Binary_Fingerprint.PNG" height="300" class="center">
 <div class="thecap" style="text-align:center">Figure 3: How to represent a molecule in a binary vector.</div>
 </div>

-It has been used extensively in the literature [[Eli Fernández-de Gortari et al.]](https://jcheminf.biomedcentral.com/articles/10.1186/s13321-017-0195-1#Sec11).
-But, it is apparent that encoding a molecule as a vector is not the reversible process; i.e., we can not fully reconstruct molecule from the fingerprint, which indicates that lots of information are lost during this operation.
+It has been used extensively in the literature [1].
+But, it is apparent that encoding a molecule as a vector is not a reversible process (it is a lossy transformation); i.e., we can not fully reconstruct a molecule from the fingerprint, which indicates that lots of information are lost during this operation.

 ### SMILES code